comstering/CTF/TGHACK/n00b/Combat Ship Reversing Exam 2_Tracing/README.md

-# Combat Ship Reversing Exam 2: ㅆㄱㅁ챠ㅜㅎ
+# Combat Ship Reversing Exam 2: Tracing

 ### Problem
     This old Combat Ship software has some weird validation question you need the answers for to get access.
 Can you find the answers?